 The qualifying exam committee will grade the completed exam within three weeks during the academic year.
 If the exam is taken during the summer, the committee has until the third week of the Fall semester to evaluate it.
-Each committee member assigns a grade of honors, pass, or fail.
-A unanimous vote of all three members is required for passing and passing with honors.
+Each committee member assigns a grade of pass or fail.
+A unanimous vote of all three members is required for passing.
 The first reader informs the Graduate Administrative Assistant of the grade in an email with a cc to the other readers.
 The student will be informed of their grade via email from the first reader or the Graduate Administrative Assistant.
 Students are encouraged to meet with their first reader to discuss more detailed feedback.